 On the 6th 30+ Linnet and the same number of Chaffinch were seen in and around the bird crop at lunchtime and 1 Reed Bunting was heard.
 On the 10th the top of the field was covered in low cloud and as the sun tried to break through, the raindrops on the rough grass tussocks glistened like jewels.
 A flock of 60+ Linnets were seen on the 11th and two female Pheasants emerged from the crop.

 On the 13th two female Pheasants flew up out of the crop and several small flocks of Linnets were seen.
 The Heron was seen flying up from the Flo Pond and did a slow circuit of the valley: it is visiting regularly as evidenced by the large number of white droppings on and around the pond.
 Two separate flocks of approx. 40 and 60 Linnets were seen over the crop on the 14th and on the 15th about 30 were flying over and glittering in the late afternoon sunshine.
-Corn Marigolds were still flowering in the crop on the 15th an in the evening the 8” Brown Trout was seen in the Flo Pond and numerous Frogs were sitting amongst the spawn in both ponds, their white throats and eyes reflecting in the torch light.
+Corn Marigolds were still flowering in the crop on the 15th and in the evening the 8” Brown Trout was seen in the Flo Pond while numerous Frogs sat amongst the spawn in both ponds, their white throats and eyes reflecting in the torch light.

 Like in December, a lot of the days have been very grey and overcast, but on the 19th as the sun tried to break through, a rainbow appeared over the land.
 Two separate flocks of Linnets were seen over the crop, 30 and 40+.
 On both the 23rd and 24th a large flock of Linnets were perched in the large Sycamore tree by the Orchard gate at about 8am singing their hearts out, and on the 24th 300-400 were flying over the crop and were seen for some time, wheeling around in the air and occasionally settling in the crop, the hedgerows and even in the long grass.

 Winter Bird Walks took place on both the 14th and 21st of the month.
-More hedgelaying of the North Park hedge on the 25th and 400+ Linnets and large numbers of Chaffinch were seen whilst this was happening.
+More hedge-laying of the North Park hedge on the 25th and 400+ Linnets and large numbers of Chaffinch were seen whilst this was happening.

-Lots of Frog activity mid-afternoon on 27th in both ponds so we went back during the evening in torchlight and had great views of them.
+Lots of Frog activity mid-afternoon on 27th in both ponds, so we went back during the evening in torchlight and had great views of them.
 Expecting lots more frogspawn soon despite the drop in temperature this evening.
 A cold clear starry night.
 Approximately 60+ Linnets over the crop during walks on the 26th and 27th.
 More frogspawn did arrive and on the 30th the Heron was seen flying off the ponds again and Tony Utting spent the morning photographing the Linnets.

 The mean temperature was 7°C and across the UK this was recorded as the sunniest January ever, however, here we had less sunshine than usual as we were swathed in low grey damp cloud for much of the month.